GLOBAL MARKETS-Stocks scale records, oil dips as investors hail easing of Mideast tensions

 NEW YORK, Jan 9 (Reuters) - Crude oil prices slid and equity markets around the world set new highs on Thursday as investors took on greater risk in a relief rally after the United States and Iran moved to defuse escalating tensions in the Middle East.

-Gold prices retreated further from a near seven-year peak scaled after Iran's retaliatory missile strike on military bases housing U.S. troops in Iraq early on Wednesday in response to Friday's U.S. drone strike that killed a top Iranian general and raised fears of a greater regional conflict.
+Gold prices retreated further from a near seven-year peak scaled after Iran's missile strike on military bases housing U.S. troops in Iraq early on Wednesday.
+The attack came in response to last week's U.S. drone strike that killed a top Iranian general and raised fears of a greater regional conflict.

-The safe-haven yen fell to more than a one-week low against the dollar.
+The safe-haven yen fell to more than a one-week low against the dollar while yields on U.S. government debt initially fell, pushed lower by a strong weekly jobless report.

+Equities rallied on the de-escalation of U.S.-Iranian tensions and also got a boost from China's commerce ministry saying Vice Premier Liu He will sign a long-awaited Phase 1 trade deal in Washington next week.

 MSCI's gauge of equity indexes in 49 countries hit an all-time high, as did the pan-regional STOXX 600 index in Europe and the three major stock indexes on Wall Street.
 The benchmark index in Australia set a record closing high and the main Canadian stock index hit an all-time high.